jrcain-usgs/asc-public-docs/docs/concepts/glossary.md

 ## B

 ### Band
 A 3rd dimensional layer of pixels in an image, typically representing spectral information.
 The number of bands indicates the depth of an image in terms of these layers.
+### Binning
+Process of sacrificing resolution for noise removal, where pixels are grouped together and averaged out.
 ### Bit
 Short for binary digit, which in a computer is the smallest unit of storage.
 Bits are either "0" or "1".
 ### Bit Type